novandi18/fitgirl-link-generator/readme.md

 You can modify the `download_util.py` file to change browser behavior:

-- Change `headless=True` to `headless=False` if you want to see the browser in action Adjust timeout values if you have a slower internet connection Modify the user agent if needed
+- Change `headless=True` to `headless=False` to see the browser in action
+- Adjust the `max_retries` parameter (default: 3) for more retry attempts during rate limiting
+- Modify the browser window size (currently randomized between 1280x800 and 1920x1080)
+- Change the user agent string if needed
-- Adjust timeout values if you have a slower internet connection
+- Modify timeout values (currently set to 60000ms) if you have a slower internet connection

-- Modify the user agent if needed
+## Localization Note

+The success message displayed after completion ("Download selesai") is in Indonesian.
+This means "Download completed".

 ## Troubleshooting